percona/pxb-docs/docs/index.md

 MySQL-based servers that keep your database fully available during planned maintenance windows.

-Whether it is a 24x7 highly loaded server or a low-transaction-volume Percona XtraBackup is designed to make backups seamless without disrupting the server's performance in a production environment.
+Whether it is a 24x7 highly loaded server or a low-transaction-volume Percona XtraBackup is designed to make backups seamless without disrupting the performance of the server in a production environment.
 Percona XtraBackup (PXB) is a 100% open source backup solution with [commercial support](https://www.percona.com/mysql-support/) available for organizations who want to benefit from comprehensive, responsive, and cost-flexible database support for MySQL.

 This is an Innovation release.
 This type of release is only supported for a short time and is designed to be used in an environment with fast upgrade cycles.
 Developers and DBAs are exposed to the latest features and improvements.